 Gabe laughed, "Of course we do, didn't your friend tell you about your name?"

-"Well, yeah, but I didn't really believe him.
+"Well, no. He told me about Avalon, but I didn't really believe him.
 Wait, how did you know my name was Seraphina?"

 Gabe laughed.
 "I am an angel, I know everyone's name."